logmoth/logmoth.github.io/index.md

 title: Welcome to My Space
 ---

-Hi, I'm Rishi.
+Hi, I'm Rishi Sagar.
 This is my minimalist corner of the internet where I share my thoughts, projects, and experiences.

 ## What You'll Find Here